nathanchere/nixstarter/README.md

 to try and remove some of the friction out of when it comes to setting up new Linux-based burner boxes for development.

+***This is only tested extensively on Xubuntu Core 15.04.***

+I have tried it on Xubuntu Core 15.04 and Mint 17 (Cinnamon) where everything worked (except Erlang repo was down - again).
-*** This is only tested on Xubuntu Core 15.04.*** It should work with other Debian-based distros and maybe even others as long as they use the `aptitude` package manager, but YMMV.
+In theory it should work with most other Debian-based distros and maybe even others as long as they use the `aptitude` package manager, but YMMV.

 Start the ball rolling by copy/pasting this into a terminal window: